 Figure 10 Did you know plants can rust?
 This discoloration is caused by a fungal disease.
 (Source: Eve Beaury)

-We found some rare orchids under the canopy of the sandplains, and some wildlife as well!
+We found beautiful orchids under the canopy of the sandplains, and some wildlife as well!

 Figure 11 Goodyera pubescens is one of the orchids we found.
 Deer had been nibbling on nearby individuals of this patch.
 (Source: Eve Beaury)